Cooling process of substellar objects in scalar-tensor gravity: Jovian planets

 Using this condition, one can relate the effective temperature $T_\text{eff}$ to the radius of the planet $R_p$.
 In the equation above, $\bar C$ is a constant whose value depends on the opacity constants $u$ and $w$, $w>1$:

-The final radius of the planet can be obtained from the Eq. \eqref{cond} after setting $T_- = 0$; this condition means that the effective planet's temperature reached an equilibrium value, so that the only source of energy for the fully contracted planet is the parent star.
+The final radius of the planet can be obtained from the Eq. \eqref{cond} after setting $T_- = 0$; this condition means that the effective planet's temperature reached an equilibrium value so that the only source of energy for the fully contracted planet is the parent star.
 The radius of a contracted planet is given by:

-The effect of the non-relativistic limit of Horndeski theory is contained within the $\gamma$ parameter.
+The effect of the non-relativistic limit of { DHOST theories} is contained within the $\gamma$ parameter.
 For different values of the theory parameter $\Upsilon$, the final radius will be either larger or smaller than the one predicted by Newtonian gravity.